PhoenixTales/wiki.gothicarchive.org/religion.md

 - `until my body shall return to the realm of Beliar and the fire of my life be extinguished`
 - `the mightiest spell of the Fifth Circle is the Ripple of Death. (...)
 Be careful to use this kind of magic as little as possible.
 It's a gift from the god of darkness.`
 - spells of Darkness: breath of death, death to the undead, summon demon/skeleton/golem
-- as suggested by `OtWaMaskSun.tga`, symbolized by crescent moon on dark purple
+- as suggested by `OtWaMaskMoon.tga`, symbolized by crescent moon on dark purple

 ## Arch demon Sleeper
 - `The Sleeper(...)has been sleeping for a thousand years, but now the moment of his awakening is near.`